 Apply for rental housing

-We are currently experiencing longer than average waitlist times due to the area’s low vacancy rate.
-Approved applicants may wait over 11 months to be offered an apartment.
+• Please note, we are currently experiencing longer than average wait times due to the area’s low vacancy rate.
+Applicants may wait over 12 months after submitting a preliminary application before moving to the next step.

 Completing an Application May Qualify Your Household for: